Watching the Milky Way at Mount Rainier. Brie Hawkins/Hawkins Photography

 Last summer, while camping at Mount Rainier National Park, my two children and I went up to Paradise to catch the sunset and look at the stars.
 We were pleasantly surprised to find park rangers and volunteers setting up for an evening of stargazing with telescopes.
 We hung around until almost midnight, taking turns with other park visitors looking through large telescopes at distant stars, planets and even other galaxies.
 My kids were entranced.

 A star party at Mount Rainier is just one of the stellar opportunities around Puget Sound to learn about the night sky during the summer.
-And one of the peak stargazing events of the year is approaching: The Perseid meteor showers, which you can view from Puget Sound urban areas, happen from July 17 through Aug.
-24, peaking around Aug.
-11 or 12 (they produce the most star trails after midnight).
+And one of the peak stargazing events of the year is approaching: The Perseid meteor showers, which you can view from Puget Sound urban areas, will peak the nights of Aug.
+11–12 and 12–13.
+The Perseids produce the most star trails after midnight.

 The Perseids happen when the earth travels through the debris of Comet Swift-Tuttle.
 Families can also enjoy watching for the International Space Station as it passes overhead.
 And the aurora borealis sometimes makes an appearance — keep track on spaceweather.com for possible magnetic storms.